• Attendance Policies

 Unexcused Absences/Tardies Defined by WCPSS:

-• Absences/Lateness such as oversleeping, heavy traffic, car trouble, missing the bus, absent from class without permission, etc…are unexcused.
-Notes: In order for an absence to be excused, a note needs to be submitted to the Attendance Office that includes the following:
+• Absences/Lateness such as oversleeping, heavy traffic, car trouble, missing the bus, absent from class without permission, etc, are unexcused.
+Notes: For an absence to be excused, a note needs to be submitted to the Attendance Office that includes the following:

 • Student’s name (first and last), absence date(s), reason for absence, parent/guardian signature, home or work/cell phone of parent/guardian for confirmation.
-We accept emails from the email that is listed in Power school.
+We accept emails from the email that is listed in Infinite Campus.

 • Notes must be submitted to bmwood@wcpss.net in the Attendance Office within two (2) days of the absence.